Skip to main content

 Step Back In Time With Self-Catering Holidays In The Quantock Hills Villages.

 The smattering of little villages in The Quantock Hills have much In common; most tend to have ancient churches all worthy of exploration, an ancient Manor House and a pub boasting a good restaurant menu.
-The Quantock Hills have long been associated with Wordsworth and Coleridge, who lived in the area for some years.
+The Quantock Hills have long been associated with Wordsworth and Coleridge, who lived there for some years.
 These venerated poets could be considered early self-catering holiday fans, renting cottages in Nether Stowey and probably frequented most of the village pubs, so why not follow in their footsteps?

 Bicknoller

-Bicknoller has a fine thatched pub (dog-friendly and church) and a village shop on Honey Row Lane.
+Bicknoller has a fine thatched pub (dog-friendly and church) and a community-run village shop on Honey Row Lane.
 In summer, sit outside to admire the views while you enjoy scrumptious, locally sourced teas and cakes purchased from within.

 Combe Florey